Ways New Technology Can Help You Manage Your Debt

-Apps that help clear the view of your debt
+Apps can help clear the view of your debt.

 To see the way out of your debt and build a repayment plan, you have to understand the various types of debt you may have.
 Some debt will have higher interest rates than other debt, and there may be other factors affecting cost.
 You may need help from someone experienced in debt terms, or your Huntington banker can help provide options.

 The good news is that there are many useful debt apps and tools, such as Undebt.it and Debt Payoff Planner (Android and iOS).
 These apps and tools can tally up your total debt and show you how different repayment strategies will play out over time.

 The Palmers, for example, chose to pay off the highest-interest debt first, the so-called avalanche strategy.
 (See our guide to debt terms here.)
 Then, they moved down the line to tackle each debt in succession until they were debt-free.
 Another option is to address the smallest—or most achievable—debt first, for the sense of satisfaction of knocking it off (the “snowball” strategy).

 Once you choose the approach that’s right for you, the apps and tools can show you how paying a certain amount each month can reduce your debts faster.
 At any point, you can view key figures such as the total amount owed, total monthly payments, interest, and payoff dates for each debt.

 Track how much you're spending, and exactly where you're spending it, in categories like groceries and entertainment.
 We'll analyze your expenses so you can easily see exactly where your money is going.